How to Become a Cybersecurity Analyst

 There’s one more step after you learn everything you need to know — the job search.
 One of the perks of attending a bootcamp is the career services they offer.
 This is one of the most important attributes to look at when deciding which bootcamp program is right for you as some do not offer career services.

 Flatiron School offers full comprehensive career services to all graduates to help them find their job and successfully start their new careers.
 Some tips for nailing your interview include Practicing eye contact along with posture during the interview and after following up with a thank-you note to help stand out.
 Whatever you do, remember: don’t be scared.

-To get started it’s best to dabble with some introductory and informational courses to see if this is a path for you.
+- To get started, dabble with some introductory and informational courses to see if this is a path for you.

-For more background on cyber basics, watch our Network Securty 101 workshop from our sister school, SecureSet.
-It discusses the vital role of cyber security and other computer-related IT fields, as well as talks about some of their coursework.
+For more background on cyber basics, watch our Network Security 101 workshop from our sister school, SecureSet.
+It discusses the vital role of cybersecurity and other computer-related IT fields, as well as talks about some of their coursework.

 Disclaimer: The information in this blog is current as of 5 February 2021.
 For updated information visit https://flatironschool.com/.

 Posted by Katie Gillen / February 5, 2021